GuyWberg/c3ltc/README.md

 - `c3ltc` - c3LTC object
 - `vertex1` - number from 1 to the number of vertices in the graph.
 - `vertex2` - number from 1 to the number of vertices in the graph.
-- `side` - "left"/"right" (depends on vertex1 being left (accosted with rows) neighbor of vertex2 or right (associated with columns) neighbors)
+- `side` - "A"/"B" (depends on vertex1 being A-neighbor (associated with rows) neighbor of vertex2 or B-neighbor (associated with columns) neighbors)

 ```local_view_in_word(c3ltc,word,vertex)```